pytorch/examples/word_language_model/README.md

   --cuda                           use CUDA
-  --log-interval N                 report interval --save SAVE                      path to save the final model --transformer_head N             the number of heads in the encoder/decoder of the transformer model --transformer_encoder_layers N   the number of layers in the encoder of the transformer model --transformer_decoder_layers N   the number of layers in the decoder of the transformer model
+  --log-interval N                 report interval --save SAVE                      path to save the final model --onnx-export                    path to export the final model in onnx format --transformer_head N             the number of heads in the encoder/decoder of the transformer model --transformer_encoder_layers N   the number of layers in the encoder of the transformer model --transformer_decoder_layers N   the number of layers in the decoder of the transformer model